 John left the bank in 2011 to fulfill a lifelong dream of being in the U.S. Marine Corp.
 After three years, he came home to be close to a sick family member and had no hesitation in knowing he wanted to return to INB.

 He says, “I wanted to come back to INB because it is a great company to work for . . .
-As soon as I made this decision, which was about two months before my return date, Phil Ratliff (vice president, loan operations) was gracious enough to call me that same day I applied, and we scheduled an interview for a few days after I got back to Springfield.
-I was hoping he would see me as a good fit for the department and hire me because I worked closely with the loan operations staff in the past . . .
+As soon as I made this decision, which was about two months before my return date, INB was gracious enough to call me that same day I applied, and we scheduled an interview for a few days after I got back to Springfield.
+I was hoping they would see me as a good fit for the department and hire me because I worked closely with the loan operations staff in the past . . .
 I also felt that it was a good opportunity to work with great people and continue learning.